jayoung/pamlWrapper/README.md

 ```
 pw_makeTreeAndRunPAML_sbatchWrapper.pl CENPA_primates_aln2a_NT.fa ACE2_primates_aln1_NT.fa
 ```
+Use this command to see if your jobs are still running: `squeue -u $USER`

 The `pw_makeTreeAndRunPAML.pl` script performs the following steps on each input file (e.g. if the input file is called `myAln.fa`):